Rescue crews struggle to tame China oil tanker fire; crew still missing

 The extent of the environmental harm and size of the oil spill from the ship were not known, but the disaster has the potential to be the worst since 1991 when 260,000 tonnes of oil leaked off the Angolan coast.

-The U.S. Navy sent a military aircraft to assist with the search, which spanned an area of about 3,600 square nautical miles (12,350 sq kms), but said in a statement it did not locate any of the tanker's missing crew members.

-As of 8 a.m.
-(0000 GMT), the search team had not found any of the missing mariners, CCTV said at midday on Monday.
+The remains of one of the 32 mariners on board was found on Monday afternoon, Iranian and Chinese officials confirmed.

+Mohammad Rastad, head of Iran's Ports and Maritime Organisation, was quoted by the ISNA news agency as saying that the body had been sent to Shanghai for identification.
+The fate of the remaining 31 sailors is not known.

-The Sanchi tanker (IMO:9356608) run by Iran's top oil shipping operator, collided with the CF Crystal (IMO:9497050) about 160 nautical miles off China's coast near Shanghai and the mouth of the Yangtze River Delta on Saturday evening.
+The Sanchi tanker (IMO:9356608) run by Iran's top oil shipping operator, National Iranian Tanker Co, collided with the CF Crystal (IMO:9497050) on Saturday evening about 160 nautical miles off China's coast near Shanghai and the mouth of the Yangtze River Delta.

-Chinese state media CCTV showed footage on Monday of a flotilla of boats battling flames as plumes of thick dark smoke continued to billow from the tanker.
+Chinese state media CCTV showed footage on Monday of a flotilla of boats dousing the flames with water as plumes of thick dark smoke continued to billow from the tanker.

+One portion appeared to show the fire had been extinguished, although this could not be independently confirmed.
+China's Ministry of Transport and Maritime Safety would not comment when asked if the fire was out.

+"The Chinese government takes maritime accidents like this very seriously, and has already dispatched many search and rescue teams to the scene to carry out search and rescue," said the foreign ministry's Lu said.

-China sent four rescue ships and three cleaning boats to the site, while South Korea dispatched a ship and a helicopter.
+China sent four rescue ships and three cleaning boats to the site, South Korea dispatched a ship and a helicopter, while a U.S. Navy military aircraft searched an area of about 3,600 square nautical miles (12,350 sq km) for crew members.

-The Panama-registered tanker was sailing from Iran to South Korea, carrying 136,000 tonnes of condensate, an ultra light crude.
+The Panama-registered tanker was sailing from Iran to South Korea, carrying 136,000 tonnes of condensate, an ultra-light and highly volatile crude.
 That is equivalent to just under 1 million barrels, worth about $60 million, based on global crude oil prices.

+Ship tracking data shows the collision occurred in waters not frequently used by large vessels like tankers, dry-bulk carriers or container ships.
+Most ships travel either closer to the Chinese coast in the west or more nearby to Japan in the east.

 The freight ship, which was carrying U.S. grain, suffered limited damage and the 21 crew members, all Chinese nationals, were rescued.